-(E. C. §§ 10510 & 10603)
+(E. C. §§ 10400, 10402 & 10403)

-NOTE: Candidates nominated at preceding Primary Election may not withdraw.
+CANDIDATE STATEMENTS

+Last Day to File a Candidate Statement.

-DATES EVENTS AUG.
-11, (F) 5 P. M. E-88 NOTICE OF APPOINTMENT - SCHOOL DISTRICTS - PUBLICATION After this date if no one has been nominated to the office, a notice stating that the governing board intends to make an appointment and the procedures for applying for the office shall be published once in a newspaper of general circulation in the district.
-(Ed.
-Code § 5328.5) COUNTY MEASURES - FISCAL IMPACT STATEMENT Last day for a Board of Supervisors to order a county measure to appear on the ballot and direct the county auditor to review the county measure to determine its financial effect and prepare a fiscal impact statement.
-(E. C. § 9160) ADOPT SPECIAL MEASURE ELECTION RESOLUTION (School Districts) Last day for governing boards to adopt a resolution calling a special school district election to place a measure on the ballot.
+DATES EVENTS AUG.10 (F) 5 P. M. E-88 ADOPT SPECIAL MEASURE ELECTION RESOLUTION Last day for governing boards to adopt a resolution calling a special school district election to place a measure on the ballot.
 Copies shall be filed with the elections official.
 (Ed.
-Code. § 5322) STATEMENT IN COMPLIANCE - LAST DAY TO SUBMIT Last day for a local jurisdiction to file statement of bond issue with the election official.
-(E. C. § 9401)
+Code § 5322) STATEMENT IN COMPLIANCE - LAST DAY TO SUBMIT Last day for a local jurisdiction to file statement in compliance (bond statement) with the elections official.
+(E. C. § 9401) AUG.
+11 (Sa) E-87 AUG.
+15 (W) 5 P. M. E-83 NOMINATION EXTENSION PERIOD (IF INCUMBENT DOES NOT FILE) If a declaration of candidacy for an incumbent is not filed by 5 p.m. on August 10, the declaration period shall be extended until August 15, 5 p.m., for persons other than the incumbent.
+NOTE: The extension does not apply where there is no incumbent eligible to be elected.
+(E. C. §§ 10516 & 10604)

 AUG.
-12 (Sa) AUG.
-16, (W) E-87 5 P. M. E-83

-NOMINATION EXTENSION PERIOD - HEALTH CARE, MUNICIPAL WATER, RECREATION AND PARK AND WATER REPLENISHMENT DISTRICTS

-If nomination documents for the incumbent are not filed by 5 p.m. on August 11 the nomination period shall be extended until August 16, 5 p.m. for persons other than the incumbent.

-(E. C. §§ 8024 & 10516)

-NOTE: The extension does not apply: 1. where there is no incumbent to be elected, 2. to water agency elections.

-^{}August 12 (Saturday) office will be open.
-August 13 (Sunday) office will be closed.

-DATES EVENTS AUG.
-12 (Sa) E-87 AUG.
-21 (M) E-78 PUBLIC EXAMINATION PERIOD - CANDIDATE STATEMENTS/CANDIDATES' NAMES AND BALLOT DESIGNATIONS (Excluding Candidate Statements for judicial offices) During this period candidate statements, candidates' names and ballot designations shall be open to public examination.
+11\\ (Sa) AUG.
+20 (M) PUBLIC EXAMINATION PERIOD FOR CANDIDATE

+E-87\\ 5 P. M. E-78 STATEMENTS, CANDIDATES' NAMES AND BALLOT DESIGNATIONS During this period candidate statements, candidates' names and ballot designations shall be open for public examination.
 A fee may be charged to any person obtaining a copy of the material.
-During this period any person may file a writ of mandate or an injunction to require any or all of the material/data to be amended or deleted.
-(E. C. §13313) NOTE: If the nomination period is extended for a particular office, the examination period for that office shall be adjusted to August 22 through August 31.
+During this period any person may file a writ of mandate or an injunction to require any or all of the material to be amended or deleted.
+(E. C. § 13313) NOTE: If the nomination period is extended for a particular office, the examination period for that office shall be adjusted to August 21 through August 30.